 #2 Be Sure To Use The Correct Type of Scissors

 Be sure to equip children with the correct type of scissors.
 There are two types of scissors, left-handed scissors, and right-handed scissors.
 If the child is using right-handed scissors to cut using their left hand, the blade may obstruct their view of the line while they are cutting.
 Children who are left-handed but have been ill-equipped with right-handed scissors may have trouble learning to use scissors efficiently.
 You may notice these kiddos holding their heads in awkward positions as they try to see around the scissor blade.
+Also, teach lefties to cut to the left of the design and in a clockwise direction.
+This will help them see the line they are cutting and allow them to rotate the paper efficiently with their right hand.

 #3 Set Up For Success